jingedawang/TutorialLLM/README.md

 Read the book [here](https://jingedawang.gitbook.io/tutorialllm).

 The book is hosted on GitBook.
 But the content is located in the `book` folder in this repository in markdown format.
-Welcome to contribute to the book by submitting a pull request.
+Welcome any feedback or contribution through issues or pull requests.

 ## Run locally